 …You’re a Butterfly Lover

-Rhodes’ Valley of the Butterflies, called Petaloúdes in Greek, is the resting place for the Jersey Tiger Moth, a bright orange and black beauty that comes to this shaded green valley every year in late May.
+Rhodes’ Valley of the Butterflies, called Petaloúdes in Greek, is the resting place for the Jersey Tiger Moth, bright orange and black beauty that comes to this shaded green valley every year in late May.
 A visit here is a highlight for nature lovers and families traveling with children.

 You can enjoy the valley and then take a walk to the monastery at the top or go to the Museum of Natural History.
 Whatever you do, try to stay quiet and calm so that you won’t disturb the butterflies!